New product launch: 10 steps to a successful release

 - Production cost increases or supply issues

-- Additional inventory if sales exceed expectations
+- Additional inventory if sales exceeds expectations

 Set sales goals and key performance indicators (KPIs)